 A number of supplemental budgetary appropriation changes were made during the year.
-The amended budget compared to the adopted budget reflects no change in the total budgeted expenditures and a decrease in budgeted operating revenues of \$38,945.
+The amended budget compared to the adopted budget reflects no change in the total budgeted appropriations and a \$1,686,658 increase in budgeted operating revenues.

-The changes to the revenue budgeted were the result of GASB Statement No. 31, which affected the Use of Money and Property.
-Portions of services and supplies were reallocated to debt service, and salaries and benefits.
-Debt Service was originally budgeted under services and supplies, while GAAP requires that they be broken out.
+The changes to the revenue budgeted were the result of several factors.
+Portions of services and supplies were reallocated to debt service.
+Debt Service was originally budgeted under services and supplies, while GAAP requires that it be broken out.
+The District paid off the debt in November 2005 and debt service will not appear in future years.